Israel cuts seminary funds, angers ultra-Orthodox Jews

 NEW LAW

-Shahar Ilan, vice-president of Hiddush, one of the organisations that petitioned the Supreme Court against the exemptions, said he estimated the fund cut of about 10 million shekels would affect around 10,000 students.
+Shahar Ilan, vice-president of Hiddush, one of the organizations that petitioned the Supreme Court against the exemptions, said he estimated the fund cut of about 10 million shekels ($2.8 million) would affect around 10,000 students.

 Lapid said he expected a new conscription law, which is still being prepared, to be passed in the coming weeks.